topherCantrell/computerarcheology/content/README.md

 # Disassembly

 If the computer can read the instructions, then you can too!
-A "disassembler" reads a binary program image and produces human readable mnemonics for each instruction.
+A disassembler reads a binary program image and produces human readable mnemonics for each instruction.

 It isn't always easy to tell what is data and what is code.
 Tables and data objects are often scattered between